Tracking our next storm: Pouring rain Tuesday could cause flooding problems

-Now that this weekend's snowstorm has moved out, our StormTracker meteorologists are tracking our next storm that will impact the state on Tuesday.
+Now that this weekend's snowstorm has moved out, our NBC Connecticut StormTracker meteorologists are tracking our next storm that will impact the state on Tuesday.

 Rain and wet snow will develop on Tuesday afternoon after 1 p.m. or 2 p.m.